CheckiePy/CheckiePyBackend/README.md

 }
 ```

-Response body: see response body for **3.2.2.
-Read**
+Response body: see the response body for the [read](https://github.com/CheckiePy/CheckiePyBackend/tree/master#322-read) request.

 #### 3.2.2.
 Read

-Get code style info by id:
+Get a code style info by a id:

 ```
 GET /api/code_style/read/<id>/